-- (k) Right to social welfare in accordance with law; and - (1) Freedom of marriage and right to raise a family freely.
+(k) Right to social welfare in accordance with law; and

+(1) Freedom of marriage and right to raise a family freely.

-41. Persons in Hong Kong other than Hong Kong residents shall, in accordance with law, enjoy the rights and freedoms of Hong Kong residents prescribed by Chapter III of the Basic Law.
-In addition, permanent residents of the HKSAR enjoy the rights to vote and to stand for election in accordance with law.
+41. Persons in the HKSAR other than Hong Kong residents shall, in accordance with law, enjoy the rights and freedoms of Hong Kong residents prescribed by Chapter III of the Basic Law.
+In addition, the HKSAR protects the right of private ownership of property in accordance with law.
+Educational institutions of all kinds enjoy autonomy and academic freedom.
+Permanent residents of the HKSAR enjoy the rights to vote and to stand for election in accordance with law.